IoT is Transforming Modern Warfare

 Today, the military gathers data through sensors on a range of platforms, including aircraft, weapon systems, ground vehicles and even troops in the field.

-The data gathered is fed through intelligence, surveillance and reconnaissance (ISR) systems that process and disseminate the most mission-critical information, such as the position of an incoming threat.
+The data gathered is fed through Command, Control, Intelligence, Surveillance and Reconnaissance (C4ISR) systems that process and disseminate the most mission-critical information, such as the position of an inbound threat.

 To interpret the incoming data in real-time, companies, like Lockheed Martin, are using their knowledge in machine learning to increase automation when it comes to decision-making.
 This in turn leads to faster intelligence collection and swifter identification of threats.